nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 Thingy:91 integrates the following components:

-* nRF9160 SiP - supporting LTE-M, NB-IoT, and Global Positioning System (GPS)
+* nRF9160 SiP - supporting LTE-M, NB-IoT, and Global Navigation Satellite System (GNSS)
 * nRF52840 SoC - supporting Bluetooth® Low Energy and Near Field Communication (NFC)

 You can find more information on the product in the `Thingy:91 product page`_ and in the `Nordic Thingy:91 User Guide`_.